pensadotech/NasaMern/README.md

 ## How does it works

-The single page application offers two views: a) the home view is to visualize any stored articles, and b) the scrape view is to retrieve news from NASA.
+The single page application offers two views:

+* the home view is to visualize any stored articles, and
+* the scrape view is to retrieve news from NASA.

 The scrape view is where the user can retrieve articles and can save them into the DB for later use.
 The home view allows the user to see all stored articles and delete the ones that are no longer used.
 The user can delete one article at a time, or all of them with a click of a button.